Your pain threshold

 Pain is never welcome.

-You try not to let it annoy you.
+You try not to let it bother you.

-You go through your activities in spite of it.
+You go through your activities despite its presence.

 You take pain killers to alleviate it.

-Without noticing, you are raising your threshold of pain continuously.
+Without realizing it, you are continually raising your pain threshold.

 Raising your threshold is not a good idea